 - Produce a documentary that explores a problem in your neighborhood and offers solutions to fix it.

 - Make a documentary about something good in your neighborhood that others don't know about.

 Advocacy and Aid

-Students at High Tech High in Chula Vista, California created a successful Kickstarter campaign to address gun violence, and my journalism students created documentaries to tackle the struggles of former gang members in Los Angeles and how the lack of affordable housing affects people in large cities.
+Students at High Tech High in Chula Vista, California, created a successful Kickstarter campaign to address gun violence, and my journalism students created documentaries to tackle the struggles of former gang members in Los Angeles and how the lack of affordable housing affects people in large cities.

 The Southern Poverty Law Center has many additional ideas for social media projects across all subject areas.

 Social justice projects can be challenging because they take students and teachers outside of their comfort zones.
-To be successful, start by establishing an atmosphere where students feel safe sharing their opinions and developing a classroom culture of respect.
+To be successful, start by establishing an atmosphere where students feel safe sharing their opinions and by developing a classroom culture of respect.
 Consider some exercises or projects that are private in nature (shared only within the classroom) and others that are public.
 Factor in student comfort levels and context when deciding where the projects will be shared.

 Of all the meaningful experiences that we can provide students, those related to social justice might be the most important.
 All the facts, concepts, and skills we teach are for nothing if students are unable to use that knowledge in ways that improve the world around us.